iblowatsports/Echo-VR-Speaker-System/README.md

  ## Setup

  * Go to **releases** and download the latest Zip, unzip the files to wherever you want the folder
- * In the Windows settings page ["App volume and device preferences"](ms-settings:apps-volume), set the **output** device to "Line 1 (Virtual Audio Cable)" for the music app/browser window with the sound that you want to be played via the Arena speakers
  * In the in-game settings for Echo VR, make sure that "Enable API Access" is set to "Enabled"
- * Run Echo Speaker System.exe from the folder you unzipped it to whenever you want the audio to be played via the "speakers"
+ * Run Echo Speaker System.exe from the folder you unzipped it to, when it launches:
+   * Unless you have a specific use case, set/leave the Audio Input selection on "Line 1(Virtual Audio Cable).
+This is used as the audio input device for the speakers
+   * Select the application you would like played via the "speakers" (you may have to hit the refresh app list button if it does not show up).
+This will switch the selected app to be played via another input device.
+* Any sound played from the selected application will now go through the virtual speakers surrounding the arena.
+Once you close the Echo Speaker System exe, the application you had selected will be switched back to the audio device it originally was using.
+Any time the Echo Speaker System exe is run in the future, it will attempt to automatically find and use the Application you had previously used with the Speaker System